-At 152 feet long, it is really a beauty!
+At 152 feet long, it is a long bridge.
+It is really a beauty.
 Toward the south rests the old interurban railroad bed.
 The bridge is named for Oakalla Station.
-In the interest of brevity, for this is supposedly Wordless Wednesday, I had better cut it short and leave you with a few of my favorite shots!
-The first image below has been enlarged and printed and hangs in a vintage Victorian frame at our front stairs.
+The first image below has been enlarged and printed and hangs in a vintage Victorian frame (I found the frame for a steal at a yard sale–only 25 cents–though I did have to ride back with it on my bicycle and then drive back in the car to pick up the other one) at our front stairs.
 I am so glad Indiana still possesses these picturesque points.
+It’s a nice break from the sight of fields and houses.

 Oakalla Covered Bridge in Greencastle, Indiana